Obligate parasite

 An obligate parasite or holoparasite is a parasitic organism that cannot complete its life-cycle without exploiting a suitable host.
 If an obligate parasite cannot obtain a host it will fail to reproduce.
 This is opposed to a facultative parasite, which can act as a parasite but does not rely on its host to continue its life-cycle.
 Obligate parasites have evolved a variety of parasitic strategies to exploit their hosts.
-Holoparasites and some hemiparasites are obligate.

-It is advantageous for the parasite to preserve the health of their host when this is compatible with their nutritional and reproductive requirements, except when the death of the host is necessary for transmission.
+It is advantageous for the parasite to preserve the health of its host when this is compatible with its nutritional and reproductive requirements, except when the death of the host is necessary for transmission.

 Species

 Obligate parasitism is exhibited in a range of organisms, with examples in viruses, bacteria, fungi, plants, and animals.
 They are unable to complete their development without passing through at least one parasitic stage which is necessary to their life-cycle.

 Whether one regards viruses as living organisms or not, they cannot reproduce except by means of resources within living cells.
 Accordingly, it is convenient and customary to regard them as obligate intracellular parasites.